User extended attributes are named pieces of information that most modern file systems can attach to any file.

 Some documents have an internal date attribute (e.g. emails), but most get their

-reasons, the harcoded name of the attribute is modificationdate
+reasons, the name of the attribute is harcoded as modificationdate.

-particular field follow.
-The substituted date prints the example date
+field follow.
+The substituted date prints the example date parameter in

 setfattr -n user.modificationdate -v `date -d '2022-09-30 08:30:00' +%s` /some/file

-The date substitution will then be automatic, you do not need to customize
+The date substitution will then be automatic, you do not need to customise